Fundamental Law of the State of Costa Rica

-The Fundamental Law of the Free State of Costa Rica, sometimes called the Political Constitution of 1825, was issued on January 25, 1825 by the Constituent Congress of the State of Costa Rica and during a time the country was a formal member of the Federal Republic of Central America.
-It would function until it was abrogated by Braulio Carrillo Colina who in 1838 takes power in a dictatorial manner and issues on March 8, 1841 the Decree of Basis and Guarantees that will operate as a de facto constitution until the arrival of Francisco Morazán in 1844 who overthrew Carrillo and was temporarily restored.
+The Fundamental Law of the Free State of Costa Rica, sometimes called the Political Constitution of 1825, was issued on 25 January 1825 by the Constituent Congress of Costa Rica, while the country was a formal member of the Federal Republic of Central America.
+It functioned until it was abrogated by Braulio Carrillo Colina who in 1838 took power in a coup.
+On 8 March 1841 he issued the Decree of Basis and Guarantees that operated as a de facto constitution until the arrival of Francisco Morazán in 1844 who overthrew Carrillo in turn and temporarily restored the Fundamental Law.

 History

-Costa Rica was one of the most disciplined member states of the Central American Federal Republic, following the mandates of the federal government, conducting the corresponding elections to elect federal offices, sending soldiers to swell the federal army and paying taxes.
-After the Bases were issued of Federal Constitution on the part of the National Constituent Assembly of Central America, instructions were given to the member countries to call local congresses and establish their state constitutions.
-This was done and the Fundamental Law of the State emanated from it.
+Costa Rica was one of the most disciplined member states of the Central American Federal Republic, following the mandates of the federal government.
+The government conducted the corresponding elections for federal offices, sending soldiers to swell the federal army and paying taxes.
+After the Bases were issued by the National Constituent Assembly of Central America, instructions were given to member countries to establish local congresses and create state constitutions.
+This was done and the Fundamental Law of the State emanated from this process.

-Braulio Carrillo, who had been Head of State resented the inaction of the Federal Republic before the annexation of Bocas del Toro in 1836 by Colombia and who had emerged victorious during the 1835 Costa Rican civil war that pitted the cities of San Jose, Alajuela, Heredia and Cartago, was candidate for re-election against the federalist candidate Manuel Aguilar Chacón in the elections of 1837, Aguilar being a convinced supporter of the Federal Republic.
-Aguilar wins, but Carrillo makes a coup with the help of the Army, taking power just before the Central American Federation dissolves itself.
+Carrillo, who had been Head of State, resented the inaction of the Federal Republic before the annexation of Bocas del Toro in 1836 by Colombia.
+He was victorious during the 1835 Costa Rican civil war in the cities of San Jose, Alajuela, Heredia and Cartago.
+He was a candidate for re-election against the federalist candidate Manuel Aguilar Chacón in the election of 1837.
+Aguilar was a convinced supporter of the Federal Republic.
+Aguilar wins, but Carrillo undertook a coup with the help of the Army, taking power just before the Central American Federation dissolved.

+The Assembly issued the Bases of Federal Constitution in 1823 and the Constitution of the Federal Republic of Central America in 1824.
+On 5 May 1824, the National Constituent Assembly of Central America mandated member states to convene constituent congresses to establish state constitutions.